Credit Cards 15 min read

 Key Insight

-Most travel experts recommend starting with a flexible points card (like Chase Sapphire Preferred) before getting co-branded cards.
+Most travel experts recommend starting with a flexible points card (like Citi Strata Premier) before getting co-branded cards.
 Flexibility lets you shop for the best deals across airlines rather than being locked to one carrier.

 Calculate Your Points Value